Chapman58/lead-alerts-guide/README.md

 ## Nice work!

-You've just learned how to send instant lead alert messages with MessageBird!
+You've just built your own instant lead alerts application with MessageBird!

+You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own SMS-based lead alerts application.
+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/lead-alerts-guide).

 ## Next steps

 Want to build something similar but not quite sure how to get started?
 Please feel free to let us know at support@messagebird.com, we'd love to help!